sergeantbacon/GettingAndCleaningDataProject/CodeBook.md

 - TimeGravityAccelerometerStdDevZAxis .Gravity Accelerometer Z Axis Standard Deviation Time Domain

 ##mean##
-The all for the subject, activity, and observation feature.
+The average of all observations for the subject, activity, and observation feature.